 In this blog post, I’ll share everything you need to know before visiting Seebergsee, one of the prettiest lakes in Switzerland.

 Seebergsee Lake is just a 45-minute drive from Bern and a couple of hours from Zurich.
 When we visited we were based in Fribourg and it took us about 1.5 hours to reach the parking spot for Seebergsee.
 If you are driving all the way to the closest parking lot, just head to the pin on the map below.

 If you want to enjoy the short 20-minute hike in from the alternate parking lot, know that it is up to the far right of the lake as you are driving in, so always stay right and head up the hill.
 You will then walk down to the lake.
 There was a gravel parking lot and a sign here.
 I’ve pictured that below the map for your reference.

 There are several options for how to reach the lake and how to enjoy the journey there.
 I will detail them below.
 I took option two, which is the experience you will see in this blog.
 I can’t speak from experience for the other routes/options.

-- 1. Park your car in the closest parking lot and walk for 5-minutes (This doesn’t count as a hike guys!)
+- 1. Park your car in the closest parking lot and walk for 5 minutes (This doesn’t count as a hike guys!)

 - 3. Do the same as option 2 but as we did, hike up to the cliffs on the right, which directly overlook the lake.
 This way you get your hiking in while always having a view of the lake.
-It added an extra hour or so onto our hiking time.
+It added an extra hour or so to our hiking time.